 In 1948, historian Arthur M. Schlesinger conducted a poll of 75 historians asking them to answer the question, who are our greatest American presidents?
-It’s an impossible question.
-Even a bad one.
-It’s more trivial than useful.
-But we ask it anyway.
+It’s an impossible question, more trivial than useful.

 Most attempts to rank our presidents have been based on subjective qualitative observation and opinion.
-So, understandably, the names at the top and the bottom of the lists are pretty consistent; Lincoln, Washington, FDR at the top.
+Understandably, the names at the top and the bottom of the lists are pretty consistent; Lincoln, Washington, FDR at the top.
 Andrew Johnson, U.S. Grant, Warren G. Harding at the bottom.

 So how about it?
 Was Washington better than Lincoln?
 Probably not at winning the Civil War at least.
 He owned slaves and had a penchant for leading uprisings against his government.
 George probably isn’t your guy in 1861.
 And we’ll never know what speech Millard Filmore would have given the day after the Japanese attacked Pearl Harbor.
 Most of us will never know anything Millard Filmore said.
 I promise you though, he was our 13th president.